In this Guide

 Think about how much room you’ll want under the faucet, for washing your face, hands, and possibly hair.
 That’ll help you get a sense of whether you want a high-rise or low-rise spout, as well as a better idea of the spray pattern you like.

 Getting all these concrete details down will help you narrow down your search at a glance, as well as figure out whether you’ll need to adapt a given model to work for you.
+We’ve tried to provide guidance as to how you can install and modify all of our recommendations.

 Think about your aesthetic